topfreegames/khan/docs/API.md

       **cooldownBeforeApply**:  Time (in seconds) a player must wait before applying for a clan after the last membership application/invite was created.

       **maxPendingInvites**:  Maximum number of pending invites each player can have withstanding.
 Set this value to -1 if your game has no limits on maximum pending invites.

+      **clanHookFieldsWhitelist**: If you change metadata very frequently in clans, you can specify here the fields in your metadata document for which you'd like to have the clan updated hook triggered.
+If no fields are specified, the hook will be triggered in all updates.
+If you don't want any metadata changes to trigger hooks, just set this to "none" or any key that does not exist in your metadata document.

+      **playerHookFieldsWhitelist**: If you change metadata very frequently in players, you can specify here the fields in your metadata document for which you'd like to have the player updated hook triggered.
+If no fields are specified, the hook will be triggered in all updates.
+If you don't want any metadata changes to trigger hooks, just set this to "none" or any key that does not exist in your metadata document.

   * Success Response
     * Code: `200`